CE-Programming/asm-docs/pages/resources/asm/libload.md

 C3 03 00 00  jp 3
 ```

-**Important note:** Since dependencies are resolved as a part of code, they are also considered code.
-Thus, from before, function offsets are calculated from the start of the dependency table, not the end of it.
+**Important note:** Dependencies are also considered code.
+Thus, function offsets are calculated from the start of the dependency table, **not** the end of it.

 ## The Code